 The death of a pet can be devastating and how to cope with the loss of your pet is something you must know.
-Little things like returning home everyday, and not having that special greeting.
-Or small items such as toys, bedding , or food bowls remind you of the love you had for your special friend.
-Coping with the loss of your pet includes allowing these sad feelings of to rise to the surface so that you can deal with your grief.
+Little things like returning home every day, and not having that special greeting.
+Or small items such as toys, bedding, or food bowls remind you of the love you had for your special friend.
+Coping with the loss of your pet includes allowing these sad feelings to rise to the surface so that you can deal with your grief.

 There are five stages to the grieving process.
 Knowing these stages will allow you to cope better with them when they arise:

-Denial and disbelief is brought on by the initial shock of losing your pet.
-This feeling has a an numbing effect , and it acts as a defence from the reality of coping with what you are facing
+Denial and disbelief are brought on by the initial shock of losing your pet.
+This feeling has a numbing effect, and it acts as a defense from the reality of coping with what you are facing

 The feeling of anger is a combination of emotions that cause exhaustion, stress, and anger.
 Anger may develop into you placing blame on others for the death of your pet, particularly after pet euthanasia.

 Bargaining with yourself over the feelings about your loss, and what you could have done to prevent it.

 When the realisation of your pet’s death dawns on you, you may experience depression.
 Try not to be too concerned about these feelings, as they are natural and they should pass as you cope with the situation..

 When your feelings of depression do pass, you will enter a phase of acceptance.
 This is the final stage of the grieving process and it means you’ve accepted your pet’s death as a reality.
 You can now remember your pet fondly while being able to continue with your life.